RamtinTJB/RHCSA9-Notes/README.md

     * `tail -f` will watch the file in real time
 * **cut**: used for filtering specific columns.
     * `cut -d : -f 1 /etc/passwd` will list all the users because the fields in the file `/etc/passwd` are separated by `:` and the username is the first field (`-f 1`)
+* **sort**: sorts in byte order, based on the ASCII table.
+    * `sort -rn` will sort numerically in reverse order
+    * `sort -k3 -t : /etc/passwd` will sort the third column using the field separator :
+* **wc**: will show the number of lines, words, and characters

+### Using grep

+refer to [Regex Cheat Sheet](https://www.rexegg.com/regex-quickstart.html) for a quick regex primer.
+It is always recommended to wrap regex patterns in single quotes and use the `-E` option to enable extended regular expression parsing.
+Some useful options:
+* `-i`: Case insensitive matching
+* `-v`: Excludes lines matching the pattern.
+Useful for searching in running processes: e.g. `ps aux | grep python | grep -v grep`
+* `-r`: Searches files in the current directory and all subdirectories
+* `-e`: Matches more than one regular expression
+* `-A <number>`: Shows \<number\> of lines after the matching regular expression
+* `-B <number>`: Shows \<number\> of lines before the matching regular expression

+### Awk and sed
+awk and sed are both extremely powerful and feature rich tools.
+For the sake of this exam, we only need to know a few use cases for these tools:
+* `awk -F : '/user/ { print $4 }' /etc/passwd` : print the fourth field of any line containinig the word user
+* `sed -n 5p /etc/passwd`: print the fifth line of the file
+* `sed -i s/old-text/new-text/g somefile`: replace old-text with new-text in the entire file
+* `sed -i -e '2d;20,25d' somefile`: delete lines 2 and 20 through 25 in the file